 Suffering and suicide are not uniquely veteran phenomena, much like compartmentalization and conditioning are not uniquely “Ranger.”
-Mental health and suicide is a wholly human epidemic in America today (rising 24% from 1999 through 2014)1.
+Mental health and suicide is a wholly human epidemic in America today (rising 35% from 2000 to 2020).

 I write this message with a spirit of hope.
 If one sentence resonates with you, I hope you take action.
 Have a real conversation today, be honest and be prepared to be “seen”.
 Also, know the five signs of someone in emotional pain, seek out and attend a safeTALK training in your area to learn how to be more suicide alert and how to take action.
 Get out of your house and engage with your brothers, with others in your community.
 If needed, here are a list of resources that can help:

-This first appeared in The Havok Journal on November 18, 2019.
+This first appeared in The Havok Journal on November 18, 2019, and has been updated.